absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_callback_callback_complex.md

 You might also like to display some initial card (page) after starting.

-- Add the ID of some script configuring your *Card*.
-You might decide if this *Card* is shown every time you are leaving your screensaver (like a landing page for naviation) or if you like to reach the last *Card* shown instead.
+- Add the ID of some script running once displaying some Welcome- *Card*.
 - Run any statement you like.
 This statement will only be run once during initial startup.

+Once the Screensaver is shown, you surely like also to leave it.
+Now you can add some fine-grained configuration which actions should happen.
+Be aware that the swipe actions are sometimes hard to trigger - you might always end up with some touch event instead if the desired swipe event.

+- Add the ID of some script running when touched or swiped.
+You can activate the checkbox to use the script as some Landing Page.

 ## Context information